 Colonia is a 2015 co-production from Germany, Luxembourg, and France.
 The English translation of the title "The Colony" is seldom used because of several other films with that title.

 The film stars Emma Watson as British stewardess Lena searching for her German boyfriend Daniel (Daniel Brühl), a photographer imprisoned in a gruesome prison camp in Chile.
 That fictional plot is set against the factual backdrop of the 1973 CIA-sponsored Chilean military coup, and of "Colonia Dignidad," a notorious cult settlement in central Chile led by ex-Nazi Paul Schäfer (played by Michael Nyqvist.)
-From 1973 to 1990 the colony was used as a torture facility by the Pinochet military regime, and hundreds of detainees were killed and buried on the grounds. ("What happened in Colonia?" at The Telegraph.)
+From 1973 to 1990 the colony was used as a torture facility by the Pinochet military regime, and hundreds of detainees were killed and buried on the grounds.

 The incredible story of Colonia Dignidad ("Colony of Dignity") is in fact still ongoing, although the real Schäfer was finally convicted of child sexual abuse in 2004, and died a few years later in prison.
+(The Telegraph.)

 The Pinochet regime is still a very sensitive subject in Chile, so early scenes in Colonia showing protesters in Santiago being arrested by soldiers and detained in a football stadium, were shot in Argentina.
 (See "Buenos Aires doubles as Chile" at Filming in Argentina.)